sunilmurti/Homework/homework2.md

 <h5>c.What data types are the variables?</h5>

+All the variables are objects.

     In[103]: ep.dtypes

     Out[103]:
     TimeStamp   object
-    Why have you enrolled in this course?                                                                  object What program are you enrolled in?                                                                      object How much programming experience have you had?                                                          object How much experience with probability and statistics have you had?                                      object What is your expected major or concentration?                                                          object What career path most interests you?                                                                   object Do you use social media for information purposes?
+    Why have you enrolled in this course?  object
+    What program are you enrolled in?      object
+    How much programming experience have you had?  object How much experience with probability and statistics have you had?  object What is your expected major or concentration?        object What career path most interests you?  object
+    Do you use social media for information purposes?
 Check all that apply.    object What kinds of data most interest you?
 List any that cross your mind.   object If we have time -- and we may not -- what special topics would interest you?
     Check all that apply.  object
     dtype: object

 <h5>d.Change the variable names to something shorter.</h5>